When the soul leaves the body, what shape is it?

 RIP, old blog—you’ll be missed.
 I’ll be publishing refreshed versions of old posts here as I edit them.

-Local events, reflections, and gentle reminders for the road ahead.
+Local events, personal reflections, and gentle reminders for the road ahead.